Hypercontext/linkifyjs/README.md

 ## Authors

-Linkify is built with Love™ and maintained by [SoapBox Innovations Inc.](http://soapboxhq.com).
+Linkify is built with Love™ and maintained by [SoapBox Innovations](http://soapboxhq.com).